Applying for the 100% Bursary Scheme

-Pupils applying for entry at 11+ will be invited to take examinations in English, mathematics and verbal reasoning and be interviewed on Tuesday 22 January 2019.
-Candidates may be invited for further interviews in January 2018.
+Pupils applying for entry at 11+ will be invited to take examinations in English, Mathematics and Verbal Reasoning and be interviewed on Tuesday 21, January 2020.

-Pupils applying for entry at 13+ will be invited to take examinations and be interviewed on Saturday 17 November 2018.
-Applicants will sit papers in English, mathematics and verbal reasoning.
+Pupils applying for entry at 13+ will be invited to take examinations on Wednesday, 22 January 2020 and interviews will take place on the day or soon after.
+Applicants will sit papers in English, Mathematics and Science.